arjdesign/Pytorch_lightining_examples/README.md

 # Pytorch_lightining_examples

-I have attempted to created exact same example in both pytorch and Pytorch_lightning.
+I have attempted to replicate a model in both pytorch and Pytorch_lightning.
 Pytorch lightning is a design pattern that aims to standardize ML models building process.
-Yoo can find more about it in the link below.
+You can find more about it in the link below.

 Documenation: